Engagespot/engagespot-ruby/README.md

 ### 1. `send_notification` Function

-The `send_notification` function allows you to send notifications to specific recipients.
-Here's how you can use it:
+The easiest way to send notifications in Engagespot is by creating message workflows in [Engagespot console](https://console.engagespot.co) and trigger it using this Python library.

 ```ruby
 require 'engagespot'